-Total rent expense for the aforementioned leases amounted to P17.53 million, P12.90 million, and P7.15 million in 2023, 2022 and 2021, respectively, in the consolidated statement of profit or loss and other comprehensive income.
+Total rent expense for the aforementioned leases amounted to P million, P17.53 million, and P12.90 million in 2024, 2023 and 2022, respectively, in the consolidated statements of profit or loss and other comprehensive income.

 25. Commitments and Contingencies